-The Town of Grafton is suspending physical library operations until further notice in response to Governor Baker’s State of Emergency declaration and to encourage social distancing due to the rapidly changing situation related to the Novel Coronavirus (“COVID-19”).
+The Town of Grafton suspended physical library operations March 13-June 15 in response to Governor Baker’s State of Emergency declaration and to encourage social distancing due to the rapidly changing situation related to the Novel Coronavirus (“COVID-19”).
 This decision has been made with an abundance of caution after communication with the Board of Library Trustees, town administration, and state departments.

-We are using the Town’s website and Facebook Page to provide updated information on COVID-19 from the local, state and federal level.
+The Town’s website and Facebook Page is the first stop for local, updated information on COVID-19 at the local, state and federal level.
 Please sign up for CODE RED for local alerts.
 Additionally, the Commonwealth’s 211 line has dedicated staff to answer questions about COVID-19.

 until you have been symptom free for 24 hours without medication.

 In response to Governor Baker’s State of Emergency declaration and due to the rapidly changing situation related to the Novel Coronavirus (“COVID-19”), using an abundance of caution, and taking our cue from CDC and other health professionals, the Grafton Public Library Board of Trustees has decided to suspend all library programs–for all ages–indefinitely, effective Thursday March 12, 2020.